Fungus: In food

 Many other mushroom species are harvested from the wild for personal consumption or commercial sale.
-Milk mushrooms, morels, chanterelles, truffles, black trumpets, and porcini mushrooms (Boletus edulis) (also known as king boletes) demand a high price on the market.
+Milkcap mushrooms, morels, chanterelles, truffles, black trumpets, and porcini mushrooms (Boletus edulis) (also known as king boletes) demand a high price on the market.
 They are often used in gourmet dishes.

 Certain types of cheeses require inoculation of milk curds with fungal species that impart a unique flavor and texture to the cheese.
 Examples include the blue color in cheeses such as Stilton or Roquefort, which are made by inoculation with Penicillium roqueforti.
 Molds used in cheese production are non-toxic and are thus safe for human consumption; however, mycotoxins (e.g., aflatoxins, roquefortine C, patulin, or others) may accumulate because of growth of other fungi during cheese ripening or storage.

 Poisonous fungi

 Amanita phalloides accounts for the majority of fatal mushroom poisonings worldwide.
 It sometimes lacks the greenish color seen here.

 Many mushroom species are poisonous to humans and cause a range of reactions including slight digestive problems, allergic reactions, hallucinations, severe organ failure, and death.
-Genera with mushrooms containing deadly toxins include Conocybe, Galerina, Lepiota and the most infamous, Amanita.
-The latter genus includes the destroying angel (A. virosa) and the death cap (A. phalloides), the most common cause of deadly mushroom poisoning.
+Genera with mushrooms containing deadly toxins include, not are not limited to, Conocybe, Galerina, Lepiota, and, infamously, Amanita.
+In the latter genus the death cap (A. phalloides) is the most common cause of deadly mushroom poisoning.
+In particular, Amanita sect.
+Phalloideae contains dozens of amatoxin-containing species, including A. phalloides as well as the destroying angels.
 The false morel (Gyromitra esculenta) is occasionally considered a delicacy when cooked, yet can be highly toxic when eaten raw.
 Tricholoma equestre was considered edible until it was implicated in serious poisonings causing rhabdomyolysis.
 Fly agaric mushrooms (Amanita muscaria) also cause occasional non-fatal poisonings, mostly as a result of ingestion for its hallucinogenic properties.
 Historically, fly agaric was used by different peoples in Europe and Asia and its present usage for religious or shamanic purposes is reported from some ethnic groups such as the Koryak people of northeastern Siberia.

 As it is difficult to accurately identify a safe mushroom without proper training and knowledge, it is often advised to assume that a wild mushroom is poisonous and not to consume it.